 The Araean army continues to use scoped R-10s as sniper rifles and even recently developed a refined and accurized version as their latest issue precision weapon.
-Surplus R-10s is still very common in civilian hands, and it's rugged action has been the basis for many commercial sporting rifles in various calibers.
+Surplus R-10s is still very common in the hands of rural police and civilian, and it's rugged action has been the basis for many commercial sporting rifles in various calibers.

 .
 The stocks on the KS-6s were skeletonized as well, for weight savings and probably to give the weapon a racier look to appeal to customers.
 Kirscher marketed the weapon as a general purpose rifle suited for small to medium game hunting and defensive use (armed gangs of bandits are common in some regions).
 However most of the citizenry dwelling in the frontier regions tend to prefer Kirscher's autoloading rifle designs - the KG-35 and KP-60 for this role instead.
 The KS-6 has found favor among some customers due to it's simplicity and low pricetag however.